In Iowa, the HiSET exam can be taken online by qualifying students or at one of the state’s official HiSET test centers.

 Online HiSET testing

 There is now also the option to take the HiSET exam online.
-It used to be that the HiSET exam was only offered at designated testing sites but that has now changed.
-Learn more in this post: HiSET exam is now available in a proctored version.
+It used to be that the HiSET exam was only offered at designated testing sites, but that has now changed.
+Learn more in this post: HiSET exam online.

 Free GED online prep in Iowa